 Calming Brain Breaks

-Time to bring that energy level down a bit.
+It's time to bring that energy level down a bit.

-Take a look at your schedule and think about when you could add in brain breaks that are responsive and differentiated for your students.
+Take a look at your schedule and think about when you could add brain breaks that are responsive and differentiated for your students.
 Do you want to start the day with a focusing exercise?
 Do a calming break after recess?
 Start with one time a day and expand from there.

 Self Regulation Brain Breaks

 A set of responsive brain breaks that help students calm, focus, and energize.